Who headlined the first Glastonbury festival?

 The original headliners were The Kinks: brothers Ray and Dave Davies had fronted the band since 1964, but since the days of the beat boom their music had mutated into something quintessentially English, most typified by their 1968 album The Village Green Preservation Society.
 In June 1970, the band had just released what was to become one of their biggest hits, Lola.

-Also down as playing the first Glastonbury was Wayne Fontana, a Manchester musician best known for his 1965 hit The Game Of Love.
+Also down as playing the first Glastonbury was Wayne Fontana, a Manchester musician best known for his 1965 hit A Groovy Kind Of Love.
 By 1970, he’d gone solo and the hits had dried up somewhat.

 In ads for the festival, Eavis also promised: “At least six other groups!” and the DJ between acts was the reassuringly-named “Mad Mick”.
 This was Mick Ringham, who revealed to the Daily Mail in 2010 that the very first piece of music played at Glastonbury was a cover of the classic It’s All Over Now by a band called The Valentinos.